 3.1 The archaeologist on site will naturally operate with due regard for Health and Safety regulations.
+This work may require the preparation of a Covid-19 Risk Assessment of the site, in accordance with the Health and Safety at Work Regulations.
 This work may require the preparation of a Risk Assessment of the site, in accordance with the Health and Safety at Work Regulations.
+Appropriate precautions shall also be taken with regard to Covid-19.